Call now for a FREE consultation(561) 375-9500

 An attorney must ask the court for permission to bring a case as a mass tort.
 The court must consider several factors in granting permission, such as the number of plaintiffs, their locations, and distances from each other, if the harm caused was similar for the plaintiffs, and if the claims are from a common source.
 The court assigns a judge to a mass tort case, who may require the attorney to publicize the case so additional potential claimants may join.

 Because the harm for each claimant is different, the damages pursued and awarded vary.
 Common recoverable damages are based on financial loss (economic) and personal harm (non-economic).
 Generally, damages include medical care and therapeutic treatments, loss of income both currently and in the future, disability, pain and suffering, mental anguish and emotional trauma.
-In Florida, a person harmed in a product liability action has four years from the time of injury or when it is discovered to file a lawsuit with the court.
+In Florida, a person harmed in a product liability action has two years from the time of injury or when it is discovered to file a lawsuit with the court.

 Those who think the cause of an injury could be a mass tort should contact a Fort Lauderdale mass torts lawyer at their earliest opportunity.
 An attorney can arrange a free consultation to review the circumstances of your injury and either begin a mass tort lawsuit or join an existing mass tort case.
 Call today to find out if a mass tort suit is in your best interests.